Ken Larsen's web site - Traffic

 Car traffic is a nuisance.
 No one wants to be stuck in traffic.
 Time is wasted, and air pollution rises.

-In my current home of Chapel Hill, North Carolina, a light rail system (Durham-Orange County Light Rail or DOLRT) is proposed to alleviate part of the problem.
+In my current home of Chapel Hill, North Carolina, a light rail system (Durham-Orange County Light Rail or DOLRT) was proposed to alleviate part of the problem.
 For a variety of reasons, I regard it as a complete waste of money. [details]

 What can be done?